 - A single individual with significant responsibility to control, manage, or direct a Legal Entity customer, including an executive officer or senior manager (e.g., a CEO, CFO, COO, managing member, partner, president, vice president, treasurer, etc.) or any other individual who regularly performs similar functions.

-Beneficial Owner(s) must be a natural person, and cannot be another LLC or company, a nominee, or a straw man.
+Beneficial Owner(s) must be a natural person, and cannot be another LLC or company.

 Q: What types of individuals satisfy the definition of a person with “significant responsibility to manage, direct or control a legal entity customer?”